South Africa: Nelson Mandela University

 Location

 NMU is located in Port Elizabeth.
 Port Elizabeth is a coastal city on the south-eastern coast of South Africa and is along the shores of Algoa Bay, which has 40 kilometers of magnificent coastline and sandy beaches great for water sports and swimming, making it known as the Water Sport Capital of Africa.
-It has strong links with industrial and automotive sectors and has a wide variety of interesting architectural and historical sites, enchanting beaches, excellent sporting facilities, and an upbeat cultural life.
+It has strong links with industrial and automotive sectors and has a wide variety of interesting architectural and historical sites, enchanting beaches, excellent sporting facilities and an upbeat cultural life.

 There are opportunities for up-close encounters with sea animals that are located close to the Bay.
 Throughout the year, visitors have the opportunity to see the Southern Right Whale (Humpback Whale).
 Port Elizabeth is also very close to Addo Elephant Park, Daniel’s Cheetah Farm and other game reserves.
 The city's central location in the Eastern Cape makes it very easy to travel west towards Cape Town or east towards Durban.